Healthy Apple Crisp

 - coconut sugar – I love using coconut sugar because of the unique caramel taste it has and because it’s naturally low on the glycemic index.

-- old-fashioned rolled oats – oats are naturally gluten-free but are often cross-contaminated during processing, so if you need this crisp to be gluten-free, make sure you look for oats that say “gluten-free” on the package.
+- old-fashioned rolled oats – help create a crisp topping that bakes up golden.
 I like using Bob’s Red Mill gluten free old fashioned rolled oats.

 - almond flour – we’re using almond flour to keep this recipe gluten-free.